Course Catalog

 5 units

-Explores the nature, origins, and development of human personality as it relates to emotions in the context of close relationships.
-Prerequisite(s): course 3 or 100.
-Courses 10 and 60 recommended as preparation.
+Explores the reciprocal development of personalities and emotions/emotion regulation in the context of close relationships.
+Prerequisite(s): PSYC 100.
+PSYC 10 and PSYC 60 recommended as preparation.
+Enrollment limited to 80.

 PSYC 179A